 - Maintaining a good level of fitness will set you up for an easier, shorter labor with better recovery and fewer chances of complications3.

 - Training your abs during pregnancy will also lessen the degree of abdominal wall separation – a condition which can cause lower back and pelvic pain2.

 - Exercise helps normalize the birth weight of your baby.
 This is important as heavy babies are more likely to develop illnesses such as obesity, metabolic disease and cardiovascular disease later in life4.

 - Staying physically active helps you avoid Gestational Diabetes Mellitus – a type of diabetes that can occur during pregnancy.
 This condition puts you at greater risk of complications, and makes you more prone to developing Type 2 Diabetes in the future.
 Women with GMD are also more likely to deliver large babies, who may subsequently suffer from childhood obesity and metabolic disorders4.

 - Problems with high blood pressure – known as hypertensive disorders – can cause issues like pre-term delivery and is also the leading cause of maternal mortality.
 Studies have shown that being active during pregnancy can also help to prevent these complications4.

 Other benefits include having babies that are alert, calm, self-quieting, and better able to cope with the stresses of labor3.

-On the other hand, neglecting exercise and gaining too much weight during pregnancy can place extra stress on the joints and contribute to an increase of lower back pain3.
+It's worth noting that neglecting exercise and gaining too much weight during pregnancy can place extra stress on the joints and contribute to an increase of lower back pain3.

 So now you know all about the great benefits of staying active during your pregnancy, check out our advice on which Les Mills programs are the best while you're expecting and some modifications you can make to make them safe for you and your baby.
 Find a class near you or get 24/7 unlimited access to online workouts with LES MILLS On Demand.